 Pierre was joined by the bass-baritone Marvin Muoneke, who was tasked with bringing Sarah's famous vocal duets with Billy Eckstine, Joe Williams and others to life.
 His voice was rich and warm as honey.
 In their duet of I've Got My Love To Keep Me Warm, listening to him was like basking in the heat of a homely log fire, much appreciated on this chilly autumn night!
 Passing Strangers, one of Vaughan's biggest hits, was another highlight, and beautifully demonstrated the contrast between Pierre's restrained vocals and Muoneke's more expansive sound.

 The evening was brought to a close with the Ellington classic It Don't Mean A Thing If It Ain't Got That Swing, which provided ample opportunity for wild improvisation and raucous scat.
-Although a perfect end to a wonderful night, many of us Vaughan fans were left wondering if they might do an encore of Vaughan's signature tune Misty.
+Although a perfect end to a wonderful night, many of us Vaughan fans were left wondering if they might do an encore of her signature tune Misty.
 Vaughan's audiences came to expect that song to appear in her concerts and she would often play with them, teasing as to whether or not it would feature.
-I definitely felt its absence.
-It would have been the cherry on the cake of an utterly delicious evening.
+I definitely felt its absence and it would have been the cherry on the cake of an utterly delicious evening.
 But overall, a glorious celebration of a legend of jazz.

 No comments: